 Bernhard Wiedermann, M.D., MA, is a specialist in pediatric infectious diseases.
 His research and clinical interests include: general pediatric infections such as Lyme disease, unexplained and recurrent fevers, malaria and other tropical diseases, bone and joint infections, medical education, distance learning and telemedicine and evidence-based medicine.

 Dr. Wiedermann received his M.D. degree from Baylor College of Medicine and then completed a pediatric residency and chief residency at Texas Children’s Hospital, followed by a pediatric infectious diseases fellowship at the same institution.
-He earned a master’s degree in Educational Technology Leadership from The George Washington University School of Education and Human Development.
+He earned a master’s degree in Educational Technology Leadership from the George Washington University School of Education and Human Development.

-In addition to serving as Director of the Pediatric Infectious Diseases Fellowship Program at Children's National, he is also a Professor of Pediatrics at the George Washington University School of Medicine and Health Sciences.
+He is also a Professor of Pediatrics at the George Washington University School of Medicine and Health Sciences.